Open Search

 Master’s in Couple and Family Therapy Overview

 The nuclear family has evolved and the American household no longer looks the same as it has in the past, yet the family unit remains the cornerstone of our society.
 In this online, and COAMFTE-accredited marriage and family therapy master's degree program, you'll learn to help individuals and families, regardless of their home structure or circumstance.
-The MA in Marriage and Family Therapy is a counseling program that prepares you to be adept practitioners in the field of counseling psychology.
-The MFT masters program gives knowledge in behavioral science, mental health counseling, and the ways to address issues in dysfunctional family interactions under the supervision of a reputable MFT faculty.
+The MA in Marriage and Family Therapy is a therapy program that prepares you to be adept practitioners in the field of therapy psychology.
+The MFT masters program gives knowledge in behavioral science, mental health therapy, and the ways to address issues in dysfunctional family interactions under the supervision of a reputable MFT faculty.

-As a graduate from the family therapy program, you'll have the education, skills, and clinical experience you need to join the profession with confidence as a couple and family therapist or mental health counselor.
-Some of the topics you'll touch on in the marriage and family therapy master's program include family science, parent-child therapy, group therapy, trauma and crisis intervention, and all else related to your counselor education.
+As a graduate from the family therapy program, you'll have the education, skills, and clinical experience you need to join the profession with confidence as a couple and family therapist or mental health therapist.
+Some of the topics you'll touch on in the marriage and family therapy master's program include family science, parent-child therapy, group therapy, trauma and crisis intervention, and all else related to your therapist education.
 Learn more about course offerings below.

 To learn more about this family therapy graduate program and other offerings, visit our CSPP-dedicated microsite.
 You’ll find videos featuring our university president, dean of CSPP, and faculty, along with numerous interactive features!